 WordPress has a large community.

 With WordPress, you will find that the support it offers doesn’t just stop with its support forums.
 WordPress has a large community of users that can be attested by its massive social media following.
 On Facebook alone, it has more than 1.3 million followers.
-On the other hand, its Twitter page is followed by 600,000 users.
+Meanwhile, its Twitter page is followed by 600,000 users.
 If you can’t find the answer in support forums, ask it on social media.
 With these whopping numbers, you will never be alone if you need anything with your website.

 WordPress needs zero coding knowledge.